16 Jun Flame retardants: ready to contribute towards the sustainability of products

 The initiative will represent a full revamp of how the EU regulates products, both goods and services, from design to end-of-life and will have a substantial impact across different value chains.
 These include electronics, ICT, textiles, furniture and high-impact intermediary products such as steel, cement and chemicals.

 Flame retardants are critical to ensure that products meet the necessary fire safety requirements.
 These substances delay or prevent the ignition of fire in electronics, textiles, furniture and buildings..
 There is no evidence that flame retardants have a negative impact on product sustainability and circularity.
-On the contrary, recent study conducted by Sofies Sustainability consultants demonstrated that Brominated Flame Retardants (BFRs) do not hinder the yield from plastics recycling.
+On the contrary, a recent study conducted by Sofies Sustainability consultants demonstrated that Brominated Flame Retardants (BFRs) do not hinder the yield from plastics recycling.

 Waste from Electrical and Electronic Equipment (WEEE) containing BFRs are not hindering recycling